Charles Fillmore (Unity Church)

-Charles Sherlock Fillmore (August 22, 1854 – July 5, 1948) founded Unity, a church within the New Thought movement, with his wife, Myrtle Page Fillmore, in 1889.
-He became known as an American mystic for his contributions to spiritualist interpretations of Biblical Scripture.
+Charles Sherlock Fillmore (August 22, 1854 – July 5, 1948) was an American religious leader who founded Unity, a church within the New Thought movement, with his wife, Myrtle Page Fillmore, in 1889.
+He became known as an American mystic for his contributions to spiritual interpretations of Biblical Scripture.
+Fillmore promoted vegetarianism for three decades of his life.

 Biography

-Fillmore was born in St. Cloud, Minnesota on August 22, 1854.
+Fillmore was born in St. Cloud, Minnesota on August 22, 1854, to Henry G. Fillmore, a trader originally from Buffalo, New York, who did business with local Ojibwe, and Mary Georganna Fillmore (née Stone), who was born in New Brunswick, then part of British North America, in modern day Canada.

 An ice skating accident when he was ten broke Fillmore's hip and left him with lifelong disabilities.
 In his early years, despite little formal education, he studied William Shakespeare, Lord Tennyson, Ralph Waldo Emerson and Charles Lowell as well as works on spiritualism, Eastern religions, and metaphysics.

-He met his future wife, Mary Caroline "Myrtle" Page, in Denison, Texas in the mid-1870s.
+He met his future wife, Mary Caroline "Myrtle" Page, in Denison, Texas in the mid-1870s, while working as a railroad clerk.
 After losing his job there, he moved to Gunnison, Colorado where he worked in mining and real estate.

 He married Myrtle in Clinton, Missouri on March 29, 1881.
 The newlyweds moved to Pueblo, Colorado, where Charles established a real estate business with the brother-in-law of Nona L. Brooks, who later founded the Church of Divine Science.